Jantar Mantar

 The Jantar-Mantar (Sanskrit; translated as "Magical Device") was built between 1728

-and 1734 due to the drafts of Maharaja Jai Singh II (1693 -1743) in the centre of
+and 1734 based on the drafts of Maharaja Jai Singh II (1693 -1743) in the

 true meaning and purpose of the observatory mostly lies in darkness as does the